Skip to main content

 A.J.’s primary areas of interest are contemporary choral music, postminimalism, and the Danish New Simplicity style.
 His 2020 dissertation, “Poor in Material, Non-Dramatic, Without Pathos: Elements of the Danish New Simplicity in the Choral Works of Pelle Gudmundsen-Holmgreen” won him the American Choral Directors Association Julius Herford Dissertation Prize.
 He holds a Bachelor of Music Education degree from Illinois Wesleyan University, and he earned the Master of Music and Doctor of Music degrees, both in conducting, from the Bienen School of Music.

-Stephen Alltop, Alice Millar Chapel Choir & Baroque Music Ensemble
+Stephen Alltop, Baroque Music Ensemble

 Stephen Alltop

-Director of Chapel Choir and Baroque Music Ensemble
+Baroque Music Ensemble

 DMA, Northwestern University

-A conductor, harpsichordist, and organist, Stephen Alltop is director of music for Alice Millar Chapel, conductor of the Baroque Music Ensemble, and an instructor in conducting, harpsichord, and oratorio.
+A conductor, harpsichordist, and organist, Stephen Alltop is conductor of the Baroque Music Ensemble and Senior Lecturer in conducting, harpsichord, and oratorio in the Henry and Leigh Bienen School of Music at Northwestern University.
+He previously served as Director of Music for Alice Millar Chapel.
 A specialist in oratorio performance, he has conducted over 100 oratorio and operatic masterworks.
-He also serves as music director for the Apollo Chorus of Chicago, the Green Lake Choral Institute, and the Elmhurst Symphony Orchestra.
-Under his direction, the Apollo Chorus has expanded its collaborations to include appearances with the Chicago Symphony Orchestra, Chicago Opera Theater, London Symphony Orchestra, Ravinia Festival, Peninsula Music Festival, Josh Groban on Tour, and The Oprah Winfrey Show.

-In 2012, he was named Conductor of the Year by the Illinois Council of Orchestras for his work with the Elmhurst Symphony Orchestra.
+He also serves as music director for the Apollo Chorus of Chicago, the Champaign-Urbana Symphony Orchestra and the Elmhurst Symphony Orchestra.
+Under his direction, the Apollo Chorus has expanded its collaborations to include appearances with the Chicago Symphony Orchestra, Lollapalooza, the London Symphony Orchestra, Ravinia Festival, Josh Groban on Tour, and The Oprah Winfrey Show.
+Recent performances with Chicago Opera Theater have included Rachmninoff’s Aleko, Joby Talbot’s Everest and Karol Szymanowski’s King Roger.
+In 2022, he was named Conductor of the Year by the Illinois Council of Orchestras for his work with the Elmhurst Symphony Orchestra.
 The orchestra has received multiple awards for excellence in programming.
 He has also been named to Northwestern’s Faculty Honor Roll.

-Dr. Alltop became the music director and conductor of the Champaign-Urbana Symphony Orchestra commencing with the 2013-14 season.
-He has guest-conducted numerous choruses and orchestras across the United States.
-He has led opera and orchestral concerts with a number of Italian orchestras, including I Soloisti di Perugia, Fondazione Arturo Toscanini (Bologna), Teatro Reggio Orchestra (Parma), Festival Mozart (Roverto), Orchestra Sinfonica della Provincia di Bari, Teatro Piccinni (Bari), and the Festival Duni (Matera).
+Dr. Alltop has guest-conducted numerous choruses and orchestras across the United States and Italy.
+He has led opera and orchestral concerts with numerous Italian orchestras, including I Soloisti di Perugia, Fondazione Arturo Toscanini (Bologna), Teatro Reggio Orchestra (Parma), Festival Mozart (Roverto), Orchestra Sinfonica della Provincia di Bari, Teatro Piccinni (Bari), and the Festival Duni (Matera).
 In February 2013, he was a guest conductor for the International School Choral Music Society in Busan, South Korea.
+In June of 2022, he stepped in on four hours’ notice to lead the Grant Park Symphony Orchestra in a program of Beethoven, Schubert, and Tchaikovsky that was broadcast live on WFMT.
+He returned to conduct the Grant Park Symphony Orchestra in August of 2023.

-Chelsea Lyons, Administrative Assistant
+Chelsea Lyons, administrative assistant

 Chelsea Lyons